How To Make a Firestone Credit Card Payment

 If you prefer paying your bills through the mail, CFNA accepts paper checks and money orders, too.
 When mailing, include the payment coupon from your credit card statement with your payment if possible.
 If you don’t have the payment coupon, write your Firestone credit card account number on the check or money order to ensure your payment will be credited to your account.
 Here’s the payment mailing address:

 P.O.
 Box 81344

 Set Up Automatic Payments for Your Firestone Credit Card

 Credit First gives you the option to schedule up to six payments in advance.
-You can do this through the bank’s website.
+You can do this through its website.
 Just change the date for each of the payments you’re scheduling.
 The system will process the payment automatically on the scheduled day.

 There is currently no way to set up automatic payments beyond six months, so remember to go back and set up more payments when your pre-scheduled ones run out.

-What To Do If Your Firestone Credit Card Is Late
+What To Do If Your Firestone Credit Card Payment Is Late

 Late payments can be made by any of the methods above.
 However, CFNA charges up to a $29 late fee when you miss a due date — and the fee increases to up to $40 if you haven’t made your minimum payments within the past six months.
 This can be costly over time and reflect poorly on your credit score.
 You can avoid this fee by paying your account on time each month.

 In addition to knowing your due date, it helps to understand when payments are credited to your account.
-Payments made online or through the mail must be received before 5 p.m.
-ET to be credited to the account.
-Phone payments must be made by 11:59 p.m.
-ET to be credited the same day.
+Payments made through the mail must be received by 5 p.m.
+EST to be credited to the account the same day.
+Payments made online or by phone must be made by 11:59 p.m.
+EST to be credited the same day.